Fantastic War

-The Spanish–Portuguese War (1762–1763) was fought as part of the Seven Years' War.
-The first theatre of the war was an invasion of Portugal by Spain in alliance with France against the Anglo-Portuguese Alliance, which ended in disaster after three defeated invasion attempts.
-The second theatre was a Spanish invasion of Portuguese colonies in South America, which ended in stalemate.
+The Spanish–Portuguese War (1762–1763) or Fantastic War (Guerra Fantástica; Guerre Fantastique; Guerra de l Mirandun; Guerra Fantástica) was fought as part of the Seven Years' War.
+The first and main theatre of the war was an invasion of Portugal by Spain in alliance with France against the Anglo-Portuguese Alliance, which ended after three disastrous invasions.
+The second theatre was a Spanish invasion of Portuguese colonies in South America.
+Though tactically successful for the Spanish in the strategically important area on and near the River Plate, their gains there were largely given up in the peace negotiations, resulting in a strategic success for the Portuguese in South America.

-Because no major battles were fought, even though there were numerous movements of troops and heavy losses among the Spanish invaders, this theatre of the Seven Years' War is known in Portuguese historiography as the Fantastic War (Portuguese and Spanish: Guerra Fantástica).
+Because no major battles were fought in the Portuguese segment of the war, even though there were numerous movements of troops and heavy losses among the Franco-Spanish invaders, this theatre of the Seven Years' War is known in Portuguese historiography as the Fantastic War (Portuguese and Spanish: Guerra Fantástica) in the sense of phantom war, due to the successful Portuguese strategy of starving the invading Franco-Spanish army of supplies while avoiding or minimising pitched battles.

 The war ended along with the Seven Years' War in the 1763 Treaty of Paris.

 Background

 When the Seven Years' War between France and Great Britain started in 1754, Spain and Portugal remained neutral, their differences in South America having been settled by the Treaty of Madrid of 1750.
 Ricardo Wall, prime minister to King Ferdinand VI of Spain, was opposed to the pro-French party at court who wanted to enter the war on the side of France.

 All this changed when Ferdinand died in 1759 and was succeeded by his younger half-brother Charles III.
-The more ambitious Charles was motivated to preserve Spain's prestige as a European and colonial power.
+The more ambitious Charles was motivated to preserve Spain's position as a leading European and colonial power.
 By 1761 France looked to be losing the war against Great Britain.
 Fearing a British victory over France, Charles signed the Family Compact with France (both countries were ruled by branches of the House of Bourbon) in August, and claimed compensation for attacks by English privateers in Spanish waters.
 This brought war with Great Britain in January 1762.
 Portugal had been weakened by the disastrous 1755 Lisbon earthquake, leading Prime Minister Sebastião José de Carvalho e Melo, Marquis of Pombal, to direct all efforts towards the reconstruction of the country and neglected the armed forces, in which he had little interest.
 A new treaty between Spain and Portugal, the Treaty of El Pardo of 1761, rendered the Treaty of Madrid null and void.